Current Issues Titles

 Students explore the causes and effects of global warming and delve into questions of who is most responsible for and vulnerable to the changing climate.

-Readings, and simulations, and primary sources help students step into the shoes of ordinary Cubans to consider Cuba's future in the post-Castro era.
+Readings, and simulations, and primary sources help students step into the shoes of ordinary Cubans to consider Cuba's future.

 Readings, speeches, statistics, case studies and simulations enable students to examine U.S. aid policy and explore the ethical dilemmas faced by policy makers.